Jscholtes128/Azure-AI-CustomerChurn-Hack/01-PreReq/README.md

 Azure Machine Learning can be used for any kind of machine learning, from classical ml to deep learning, supervised, and unsupervised learning.
 Whether you prefer to write Python or R code or zero-code/low-code options such as the designer, you can build, train, and track highly accurate machine learning and deep-learning models in an __Azure Machine Learning Workspace__.

-__Pricing Tiers:__ Azure Machine Learning Serivce has two pricing tiers, Basice and Enterprice.
-Basic will be suficient for this material as we will use a 'code first' approach.
+__Pricing Tiers:__ Azure Machine Learning Service has two pricing tiers, _Basic_ and _Enterprise_.
+Basic will be sufficient for this material as we will use a 'code first' approach.
 Please review the [pricing tier documentation](https://azure.microsoft.com/en-us/pricing/details/machine-learning/).

 ![amls](../images/azure-machine-learning-taxonomy.png)